Gustav Heinrich Wiedemann: Life

 Wiedemann was born in Berlin the son of a merchant who died two years later.
-Following the death of his mother in 1842 he lived with his grandparents.
+Following the death of his mother in 1842, he lived with his grandparents.

 After attending a private school as well as the Cölnische Humanistische Gymnasium, he entered the University of Berlin in 1844 where took his doctor's degree three years later under the supervision of Heinrich Gustav Magnus.
 His thesis on that occasion was devoted to a question in organic chemistry, for he held the opinion that the study of chemistry is an indispensable preliminary to the pursuit of physics, which was his ultimate aim.
 In Berlin he made the acquaintance of Hermann von Helmholtz at the house of Heinrich Gustav Magnus and was one of the founders of the Berlin Physical Society.

 In 1854 he left Germany to take on the role of Professor of Physics in Basel, nine years later he moved to Braunschweig and in 1866 to Karlsruhe.
 In 1871 he accepted the chair of physical chemistry at Leipzig.
 The attention he had paid to chemistry in the earlier part of his career enabled him to hold his own in this position, but he found his work more congenial when in 1887 he was transferred to the professorship of physics.
 With Rudolph Franz, Wiedemann developed the Wiedemann–Franz law relating thermal and electrical conductivity in 1853.

 August Hagenbach was one of his students in Leipzig.

-He died in Leipzig on 24 March 1899.
+He was elected to Honorary membership of the Manchester Literary and Philosophical Society in 1892, before sadly dying in Leipzig on 24 March 1899.